From Coordinates to Context: An LLM-Bootstrapped Semantic Encoding Framework for Privacy-Preserving Mobile Sensing Stress Recognition: Abstract

 \section{Abstract}

 Psychological stress is a widespread issue that significantly impacts student well-being and academic performance.
-Effective remote stress recognition is crucial, yet existing methods often rely on wearable devices or GPS-based clustering techniques that pose privacy risks.
-In this study, we introduce a novel, end-to-end privacy-enhanced framework for semantic location encoding using a self-hosted OSM engine and an LLM-bootstrapped static map.
-We rigorously quantify the privacy-utility trade-off and demonstrate (via LOSO validation) that our Privacy-Aware (PA) model achieves performance statistically indistinguishable from a non-private model, proving that utility does not require sacrificing privacy.
-Feature importance analysis highlights that recreational activity time, working time, and travel time play a significant role in stress recognition.
+Effective remote stress recognition is crucial, yet existing methods often rely on wearable devices or GPS-based clustering techniques that pose privacy risks and lack of human understandable explanations.
+In this study, we introduce a novel, end-to-end privacy-enhanced framework for semantic location encoding using a self-hosted OSM engine and an LLM-bootstrapped static map for human-friendly feature extraction, and pave a pathway for privacy-aware location data transformation for dataset sharing.
+We rigorously quantify the privacy-utility-explainability trilemma and demonstrate (via LOSO validation) that our Privacy-Aware (PA) model achieves robust privacy protection without being statistically distinguishable in stress recognition performance from a non-private model.
+Model explanation analysis highlights that our extracted features, which are user-friendly features, match with psychological literature about stress.
+In addition, an ablation study on the GeoLife dataset also demonstrates that our privacy framework improves privacy by 2-3 times compared to a non-privacy-aware approach.
+This suggests that our system can be utilized for the next generation of GPS transformations in open-source datasets for future researchers.

 \ccsdesc[300]{Security and privacy~Social aspects of security and privacy} \ccsdesc[500]{Human-centered computing~Ubiquitous and mobile computing systems and tools} \ccsdesc[500]{Computing methodologies~Supervised learning}